Israeli forces kill two Gazans during border protest

 In Gaza, Ismail Haniyeh, chief of the Islamist group Hamas which runs the enclave, urged Palestinians to attend mass rallies on Saturday to mark one year since protests began.

-“We will not retreat and whoever thinks that we may reteat a single step backward before achieving our goals is wrong,” said Haniyeh as he arrived at a site of the protests near the border with Israel.
+“We will not retreat and whoever thinks that we may retreat a single step backward before achieving our goals is wrong,” said Haniyeh as he arrived at a site of the protests near the border with Israel.

-Reporting by Nidal Almughrabi; Editing by Janet Lawrence
+Reporting by Nidal Almughrabi; Editing by Janet Lawrence and Frances Kerry